Uranium2/tft_augments_helper/README.md

 ```console
 py main.py
 ```
-Select on the GUI the rank you want to check the pick rate of the augments.
+Select on the GUI the rank you want to check the stats of the augments.

 5. Run